 (E) If an individual who is licensed under this section uses a pesticide in the removal or control of a nuisance wild animal, the individual shall obtain the appropriate license under Chapter 921. of the Revised Code.

-(F) The chief shall adopt rules under section 1531.10 of the Revised Code establishing all of the following:
+(F) Except as provided in division (H) of this section, the chief shall adopt rules under section 1531.10 of the Revised Code establishing all of the following:

 (1) Appropriate methods for trapping, capturing, removing, relocating, and controlling nuisance wild animals by operators licensed under this section;

 (2) Procedures for issuing, denying, suspending, and revoking a license under this section;

 (3) Requirements governing the certification course required by division (C)(1) of this section.
 The rules shall specify the minimum contents of such a course, including public safety and health, animal life history, the use of nuisance wild animal removal and control devices, and the laws and rules governing those activities.
 The rules also shall specify who may conduct such a course.
 The rules shall require that, in order for an operator to receive a certification of completion, the operator shall pass an examination.

 (4) Any other requirements and procedures necessary to administer and enforce this section.